KellerJordan/modded-nanogpt/README.md

 ## ESM Model Evaluation

-Models achieving validation losses below 2.0 on certain splits may indicate training on similar sequences.
+Models achieving validation losses below 2.0 on certain splits may indicate training on similar sequences (or direct training, especially in the case of ESMC on the metagenomic data).
 A validation loss target of approximately 2.1 without data leakage appears highly competitive.

 ### OMG Prot50 Dataset